Josh Homme: Musical style

 Homme's work is usually described as alternative rock, desert rock, hard rock, and stoner rock.
-He has been evasive about the equipment he uses in the past, choosing to either change the subject or even lie when asked about his setup in interviews, as well as objecting to official photos of his pedalboard.
+He has been evasive in the past about the equipment he uses, changing the subject or occasionally lying when asked in interviews about his setup, as well as objecting to official photos of his pedalboard.
 He explained in June 2007, "I don't [share secrets] only because my sound is important to me and I've spent a lot of years just working it over with little tricks here and there, I almost feel like if you reveal too much of that you give away something that's near and dear to you.
 It's like you put it up on the altar and say, 'Here, everyone take a slice.'"

 Homme relaxed his secretive approach to the subject in the 2010s, though much of his known equipment has been compiled through amateur photos and screenshots of him performing live and in the studio.
 In choosing his equipment, he tends to look for the odd or unique, opting to stay away from the typical choices of other guitar players.
 In an interview about guitars in 2008, he claimed at the time to own close to 35 guitars, and said that only three of them were "really good".
-He has said that he purposely does not use famous guitars such as Stratocasters or Les Pauls, but that he is always in search of intriguing and unique guitars which are not always generally accepted as high-quality.
+He has said that he purposely does not use famous guitars such as Stratocasters or Les Pauls, but that he is always in search of intriguing and unique guitars that are not always generally accepted as high-quality.
 He said that he tends to buy "weird Japanese guitars" or guitars that are "scarred" and have an interesting story.

 Charity work

-In 2013, Homme co-founded the Sweet Stuff Foundation, a charity which aims to give assistance to musicians, recording engineers, and their families struggling with illness and disability.
+In 2013, Homme co-founded the Sweet Stuff Foundation, a charity that aims to give assistance to musicians, recording engineers, and their families struggling with illness and disability.